dlu-ch/dlb/doc/usage.rst

    It avoids complicated assumptions related to the :term:`mtimes <mtime>` of different filesystems, helps to promote a clean structure of project files and makes it possible to move an entire :term:`working tree` without changing the meaning of the :term:`run-database` in an unpredictable manner.

+.. [#calldblscriptwithinterpreter1]
+   It is good practise to always use absolute paths when calling a :term:`dlb script <script>` directly with a Python interpreter, e.g. like this: ``python3 "${PWD}"/build.py``.
+   This is why:

+   - Every Python file that defines a subclass of :class:`dlb.ex.Tool` must have an absolute path known to the Python interpreter, since dlb relies on absolute file paths as part of the :ref:`indentification of tools instances <dlb-tool-instance-identification>`.

+   - Before Python 3.9, a call like ``python3 build.py`` results in ``build.py`` being assigned a relative
+     module path (:attr:`__file__`).
+     This causes a :class:`dlb.ex.DefinitionAmbiguityError` if it defines a subclass of :class:`dlb.ex.Tool`.